- 10 Beautiful Places In Romania That Are Straight Out Of Fairy Tales

 One of the most memorable moments of our trip to Romania was being invited to a traditional wedding in Sibiel, a lovely little town close to Sibiu.

 More than ever we felt we were part of a story.
-The houses were decorated with flowers, everybody (including ourselves) were dressed in a traditional way and we celebrated the wedding drinking, eating, dancing and of course, enjoying.
+The houses were decorated with flowers, everybody (including ourselves) was dressed in a traditional way and we celebrated the wedding drinking, eating, dancing and of course, enjoying.

 Attending an event like this is a beautiful and unique way of getting to know the culture of the country.

-Traditional way of life
+The traditional way of life

 While traveling in Romania you feel you’re in another era.
-It’s fascinating the love they retain for their traditions, and the number of occasions in which we share moments with the Romanians dressed in their typical costumes.
+It’s fascinating the love they retain for their traditions and the number of occasions in which we share moments with the Romanians dressed in their typical costumes.
 One of the moments I enjoyed most was when we were able to dress in the traditional way.